MM-14: History

-MM-14 was first seen in use by Ukrainian special forces and air assault units in 2014, but has since been adopted widely throughout the Ukrainian military.
+MM-14 was first seen in use by Ukrainian special forces and air assault units in 2014, It has since been adopted widely throughout the Ukrainian military.

 Early batches of MM-14 uniforms produced by European military equipment manufacturer NFM Group were found to be highly flammable.
 Along with this problem, the pattern also had a tendency to fade when exposed to sunlight for long periods of time.
 This led to the Ukrainian military choosing Kyiv-based tactical clothing company PROF1 Group to manufacture the redesigned uniforms, with a different material used in production.

-The camouflage was presented to the public in August 2014 at Odessa.
+In August 2014, the camouflage was presented to the public at Odessa.
 In December 2014, fabric and equipment samples in the pattern were presented to Ukrainian officials.

-On July 15, 2015, the Ukrainian Ministry of Defense officially approved MM-14 camouflage for standard issue to the Ukrainian Armed Forces.
+In July 2015, the Ukrainian Ministry of Defense approved MM-14 camouflage for standard issue to the Ukrainian Armed Forces.
 It replaced all Dubok uniforms in use.

-In August 2025, it was announced that the MM-14 will be replaced by a Multicam-based camo uniform known as the MM-25.
+In August 2025, it was announced that a Multicam-based pattern was going to begin standardization as an optional alternative to MM-14.
+The new pattern is called MM-25.

+In late 2025, a Chinese-produced copy of MM-14 was observed in limited service with Taliban security forces in Afghanistan.

 Design

-MM-14 camouflage consists of a five-tone digital pattern of light beige, light green, swamp green, gray green, and dark gray.
-This particular color scheme and pattern was designed specifically to work well in the Donetsk and Kherson regions of Ukraine.
+MM-14 camouflage has a five-tone digital pattern of light beige, light green, swamp green, gray green, and dark gray.
+This color scheme and pattern was designed specifically to work well in the Donetsk and Kherson regions of Ukraine.
 Some more recent versions of MM-14 incorporate greenish swatches to better accommodate woodland environments.

 The State Border Guard Service of Ukraine uses a version of the MM-14 with dark green camo patterns.